 The Land for Wildlife program is a nonbinding voluntary scheme which encourages, supports and recognises private landowners who are taking a positive approach to land management by incorporating nature conservation on their properties.
 By promoting community participation in conservation and establishing a conservation ethic among private landholders, Land for Wildlife can make a valuable contribution to protecting nature.

-The Tasmanian branch of Land for Wildlife was established in 1998 and has been delivered by the Department of Primary Industries, Parks, Water and Environment since inception.
-As of February 1 2019, the TLC will be responding to new Land for Wildlife inquiries.
+The Tasmanian branch of Land for Wildlife was established in 1998 and was previously delivered by the Department of Primary Industries, Parks, Water and Environment.
+It is now delivered by the TLC.

 LAND FOR WILDLIFE MEMBERSHIP BENEFITS:

 - On-site assessment to provide information and advice on habitats and species;

 - Practical advice and technical notes on land management;

 - Information on native fauna and their habitats;